NEXT

 Year 2003:

-Stock options: The European Commission – DG Enterprise and Industry organised a study on employee stock options, leading to the conclusion in 2003 that: Employee stock options can help to promote entrepreneurship (click to get the full document) This conclusion was based on a Final report by the Expert Group on Employee Stock Options and on the DG Enterprise study on Employee Stock Options in the EU and USA
+Stock options: The European Commission – DG Enterprise and Industry organised a study on employee stock options, leading to the conclusion in 2003 that: Employee stock options can help to promote entrepreneurship.
+This conclusion was based on a Final report by the Expert Group on Employee Stock Options and on the DG Enterprise study on Employee Stock Options in the EU and USA

 Year 2003: the Commission adopted several communications on entrepreneurship, on industrial policy and on innovation, involving employee ownership: see details on page "employee entrepreneurship"